dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 ### safe-to-escape

 The *safe-to-escape* is a scope, enclosing an expression, to which it is safe for the value to escape to.
-If that scope is the entire method, we say that a the value is *safe to return* from the method.
+If that scope is the entire method, we say that the value is *safe to return* from the method.

 An expression whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
 Otherwise we refer to the rules below.